osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 sudo apt-get install handsim
 ~~~

-You can start Gazebo in the terminal by typing:
+You can start Gazebo-classic in the terminal by typing:

 ~~~
 gazebo --verbose worlds/arat.world